-People with concerns should notify a member of the threat assessment team, school administrators or teachers, or law enforcement about the nature of the concerns.
-All members of the community have a responsibility to each other to share concerns for the safety and well-being of the community, and all its members.
+People with concerns should notify the threat assessment team, school administrators or teachers, or law enforcement about the nature of the concerns.
+All members of the school community have a responsibility to each other to share concerns for the health, safety, and well-being of the community, and all of its members.

-When a report is made, the threat assessment team will initiate a fact-finding process, which includes:
+When a report is made, the threat assessment team will initiate a fact-finding process, which would include:

-- The details of the threatening or aberrant behavior; - Any witnesses to contribute to the fact finding efforts; - Information regarding the background and circumstances of the individual(s) alleged to be engaging in threatening or aberrant behavior; - Information regarding the target(s) of the threat; - Other people in the school who have first-hand experiences with the individual(s) of concern (such as a coach or music director, or work colleague); and - Preservation and documentation of any threatening communication or behaviors.
+- The details of the concerning, threatening or aberrant behavior; - Any witnesses to contribute to the fact finding efforts; - Information regarding the background and circumstances of the person alleged to be engaging in threatening or aberrant behavior; - Information regarding the targets of the threat; - Other people in the school who have first-hand experiences with the person of concern (such as a coach or music director, or work colleague); and - Preservation and documentation of any threatening communication or behaviors.